russelsantos19/100-days-of-code/r1-log.md

 ### R1D29
 Today I spent nearly 4 hours in coding.
 And this is the final design of the side-menu(I think).
 I can't believe that it looks simple but it took me days to finish it.
 Maybe I need to give more hours a day in coding.
 Time for content!

+### R1D30
+Today I made a pull request of my code.
+I made a git rebase first to squash my commits to one.
+I learn more about origin, upstream, fetch, pull, etc in git.
+It's fun and I'm getting more familiar with it.
+Tom.
+I'll begin a new project.